Skip to main content

 Unknotted

 The raindrops were making patterns on the glass of the window pane.
-She sat on the window sill looking out of her 17th-floor apartment at the sky brewing up a storm.
-A storm brewed inside her too.
+She sat on the windowsill, looking out of her 17th-floor apartment at the sky brewing up a storm.
+A storm brewed inside her, too.
 It's been two years.
-Two years since that day she felt like the happiest girl in the world.
+Two years after that day, she felt like the happiest girl in the world.
 He had overcome his shyness to express his feelings to her.
 For the first time, thinking of that, it was the last time as well.
 He never liked to be expressive.
 She heaved a sigh.
-It was her day, their day, she wanted to be with him, to go out and see him.
+It was her day, their day; she wanted to be with him, to go out and see him.
 But like he said, " We can not tell anyone about this Ajab.
 About us."

 Truth be said, Ajabde never cared for the job or her career.
 He always came before everything else for her.
 But today she doubted what he felt.

-That faithful day she entered the Sisodia's Office and was directed to a chamber, who knew her life would change.
-The Owner's son was a trainee and now a PR too her father had said.
-She was about to knock when he opened the door and her eyes met.
-Her almost-shaped eyes, lined with Kohl always grabbed his attention.
+That faithful day, she entered the Sisodia's Office and was directed to a chamber, where she knew her life would change.
+The Owner's son was a trainee and now a PR too, her father had said.
+She was about to knock when he opened the door, and their eyes met.
+Her almost-shaped eyes, lined with Kohl, always grabbed his attention.

 Pratap shifted uneasily in his chamber.
 Ajab had taken the day off.
 Without notice.
 Without her help, he seemed completely lost in his papers and files.
 She was always there to arrange his things.